tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--scan-target-ids UUID`: Only summarize alerts from the specified scan targets, defaults to all.
+* `--scan-target-ids UUID`: Only summarize alerts from the specifiedscan targets, defaults to all.
 * `--days INTEGER`: Number of days to go back in time in historical search  [default: 7]
 * `--help`: Show this message and exit.